-Fear, control, doubt, failure, lack of safety, worry, unpredictability, confusion, uneasiness, concern, anxiety, suspense, haziness, losing it, freaking out, ambiguous.
+Fear, control, doubt, failure, lack of safety, worry, unpredictability, confusion, uneasiness, concern, anxiety, suspense, haziness, losing it, freaking out, and ambiguity.

-These are just a few of the words that my friends and colleagues gave me when I asked them what uncertainty meant to them.
+These are just a few words my friends and colleagues gave me when I asked them what uncertainty meant to them.

 How to Embrace Uncertainty

 To throw caution to the wind and see what happened, embrace uncertainty, and feel its wonder.